 - Copy link

-Saturday is derby day (kick-off 2.00pm CET), and here’s a closer look at Barça’s local rivals RCD Espanyol.
+Saturday is derby day (9.00pm CET) and here’s a closer look at Barça’s first opponents of the Xavi Hernández era, none other than local rivals RCD Espanyol.

 Hans Gamper sparked a football craze in the city when he founded FC Barcelona in 1899, and within a year a number of other teams had started playing the game too.
 Originally set up by university students, the ‘Spanish Football Society’ is the only one that has survived to the present day.

 The ‘big two’ of the old Catalan Championship, and who share the oldest rivalry in Spanish football, were founder members of La Liga in 1929.
-Espanyol have been relegated five times over the years, but they have always managed to come straight back up the following year, most recently in the 2020/21 season.
+The club has been relegated five times over the years, but they have always managed to come straight back up the following year, most recently in the 2020/21 season.

-Espanyol is the club that has appeared in the most editions of La Liga without ever winning the title.
+Espanyol is the club that has appeared in the most editions without ever winning the title.
 But they have won the Copa de Rey four times (twice this century) and twice reached the final of the UEFA Cup/Europe League, on both occasions losing on penalties.

 HEAD TO HEAD

 FC Barcelona traditionally have the upper hand in the derbi barcelonés.
-Although Espanyol did win the home leg of the Copa del Rey quarter final in 2018 (but were ultimately beaten 2-1 on aggregate), they have not won a league derby since Iván de la Peña’s famous brace at Camp Nou in 2009, and have not won at home since 2006/07.
+Although Espanyol did win the home leg of the Copa del Rey quarter final in 2018 (but were ultimately beaten 2-1 on aggregate), they have not won a league derby since Iván de la Peña’s famous brace at Camp Nou in 2009.

-In La Liga, Barça are currently on their longest ever unbeaten run against their local rivals, an amazing 24 derbies.
-In that time, Barça have scored 58 goals, and Espanyol just seven.
+In La Liga, Barça are currently on their longest ever unbeaten run against their local rivals, an amazing 22 derbies.
+In that time Barça have scored an amazing 55 goals, and Espanyol just five.

-Aleix Vidal (below) spent one year of his youth at La Masia and spent the following years team-hopping around Spain before finally settling at Almeria.
+Aleix Vidal spent one year of his youth at La Masia and spent the following years team-hopping around Spain before finally settling at Almeria.
 After impressing at Sevilla he finally made it back to Barça in 2015, where he’d suffer a serious ankle injury and eventually returned to Sevilla.
-He moved to Espanyol in 2021, a club where he had already spent a few years in his youth.
+He moved to Espanyol this summer, a club where he had already spent a few years in his youth.